windmill-labs/windmilldocs/docs/apps/4_app_configuration-settings/2_app_runnable_triggers.md

 Two types of runnables can be configured to recompute on any input change:

-- **Backend background runnables**: Runnables that aren't attached to a component and are executed on the backend.
+- **Backend background runnables**: Background runnable that are executed on the server.
 - **Component runnables used as data sources**: Runnables attached to a component and used as the component's data source.

 Inputs of runnables that are either connected to an output or evaluated can trigger a recompute.
 These are displayed in the `Change on value` section.

 ### Manual Dependencies

 Frontend scripts don't have any inputs.
-Consequently, they could not be recomputed when an input changes.
 However, you can manually specify a frontend script's dependencies.
 This is useful when you want to recompute a frontend script when an input changes.

 Manual dependencies are found in the `Change on value` section and can be removed by clicking on the `x` button.